Ray Rhodes

-Raymond Earl Rhodes (born October 20, 1950) is a former American football player and coach.
+Raymond Earl Rhodes (born October 20, 1950) is an American former professional football player and coach in the National Football League (NFL).
 Rhodes played wide receiver and cornerback for the New York Giants and the San Francisco 49ers.
-He served as the head coach of the Philadelphia Eagles and the Green Bay Packers of the National Football League (NFL), as well as the former assistant defensive backs coach of the Houston Texans.
+He served as the head coach of the Philadelphia Eagles and the Green Bay Packers, as well as the former assistant defensive backs coach of the Houston Texans.
 He earned five Super Bowl rings as an assistant coach with the San Francisco 49ers, and was named Coach of the Year by the Associated Press in 1995, his first season as Eagles head coach.
 He last served as the senior defensive assistant for the Cleveland Browns.

 Playing career

 High school

 Born and raised in Mexia, Texas, Rhodes graduated from Mexia High School in 1969, and was a letterman in football, basketball, and track and field.
 He transferred from crosstown Dunbar High School after his sophomore year.